jeltoqsan15/rsschool-cv/cv.md

 **GitHub:** @jeltoqsan15\

 ## About myself
 I’m a construction engineer.
 My responsibilities include planning and analyzing the progress of project.
-But with my passion to learn new stuff, i always seeking for oportunities to move forward and grow.
-Web - is my second passion, and i want to be involved in it.
+Like to learn new stuff, always seeking for oportunities to move forward and grow.
 Not afraid to failure, mistakes - best teachers.
-Definitely a team player both in work and sport.
+Team player.

 ## Skills
-* Git/GitHub
-* Python
+* VCS (Git)
 * Java Script
-* HTML
-* CSS
+* HTML / CSS
 * SQLite
-* Linux (debian/ubuntu)
+* Linux
-* VSCode
+* VSCode, Nvim

 ## Code example
 ```
-function multiply(a, b){
+const multiply = (a, b) => {
   return a * b;
 }
 ```